landing-ai/landingai-js/README.md

 This library needs to communicate with the LandingLens platform to perform certain functions.
 (For example, the `getInferenceResult` API calls the HTTP endpoint of your deployed model).
 To enable communication with LandingLens, you will need the following information:

-1. The **Endpoint ID** of your deployed model in LandingLens.
+- The **Endpoint ID** of your deployed model in LandingLens.
 You can find this on the Deploy page in LandingLens.
-2. The **API Key** and **API Secret** for the LandingLens organization that has the model you want to deploy.
+- The **API Key** for the LandingLens organization that has the model you want to deploy.
 To learn how to generate these credentials, go [here](https://support.landing.ai/docs/api-key-and-api-secret).

-### Collect Photo and Run Inference
+### Collect Images and Run Inference
-Collect photo and run inference using the endpoint you created in LandingLens:
+Collect images and run inference using the endpoint you created in LandingLens:

-- Install the JS libraries.
+1. Install the JS libraries.
-- Construct an `apiInfo` object and pass it to `<InferenceContext.Provider>`.
+2. Construct an `apiInfo` object and pass it to `<InferenceContext.Provider>`.
-- Render the photo collector to get image blob.
+3. Render the image collector to get image blob.
-- Render inference result component to visualize predictions.
+4. Render the inference result component to visualize predictions.

 ```jsx
 import React from 'react';